This page is mostly directed to core team members with commit or triage access to upstream repositories.

 The minetest and minetest_game contain the stable-0.4 branch, which has to be updated to the latest stable 0.4 series version at each release.

-Upstream pull requests and issues
+Upstream pull requests

 - Don't mix multiple things in one commit.
 The same applies to codestyle cleanup.